waterml/blast2hgt/README.md

 **See `Blast2hgt_manual.pdf` for detailed guidelines.**

-If you find this useful, please cite:
+If you find these codes useful, please cite:
 Li, M., Zhao, J., Tang, N., Sun, H., & Huang, J. (2018).
 Horizontal Gene Transfer From Bacteria and Plants to the Arbuscular Mycorrhizal Fungus Rhizophagus irregularis.
 Frontiers in Plant Science, 9, 701. https://doi.org/10.3389/fpls.2018.00701